zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

   - take: `optional(int)` - number records to take (all records are returned by default)

   Example: `dclcli query auth all-proposed-accounts-to-revoke`

+- Get all proposed accounts to revoke and verify existence proof.

+  Command: `dclcli query auth all-proposed-accounts-to-revoke-range`

+  Flags:
+  - start-key: `optional(string)` - utf-8 str to start iteration from
+  - stop-key: `optional(srting)` - utf-8 str to stop iteration at
+  - limit: `optional(int)` - maximum number of records (all records are returned by default)

+  Example: `dclcli query auth accounts`

 ### PKI